 Minnesota's soldiers played pivotal roles in many battles across the south.
 Among the state's most famous units was the 1st Minnesota Volunteer Infantry, which was not only the first regiment of soldiers offered to fight for the Union army, but also halted a determined Confederate assault at Gettysburg in July 1863 helping to save the Union line.
 Other units, like the 2nd Minnesota Volunteer Infantry, fought in the war's western theater and distinguished themselves in battles at Shiloh, Vicksburg, Chickamauga, and Atlanta as well as on General William T. Sherman's "March to the Sea."
-Other soldiers, such as the 3rd Minnesota Infantry, returned to Minnesota in 1862 and fought in the U.S.-Dakota War.
+Others, such as the 3rd Minnesota Infantry, returned to Minnesota in 1862 and fought in the U.S.-Dakota War.

 Find out more about Minnesota and the Civil War

 Fort Snelling in 1865.
 Artwork by David Geister.

 Depicts the extent of Fort Snelling's expansion during the Civil War (1861-1865).